kivy/kivy-ios/README.md

 ### Bitcode is partially supported now (Xcode setting ENABLE_BITCODE can be set to Yes).

-Suuported recipes: python3, kivy, sdl2, sdl2_image, sdl2_mixer and libffi
+Supported recipes: python3, kivy, sdl2, sdl2_image, sdl2_mixer and libffi

 ### You don't have permissions to run